 Windshield wiper blades: streaks or stripping on the windshield are signs of a worn wiper blade.
 It's not going to do much to remove the water and that's really important because you need to have really clear visibility.

-Breaks: Especially after you drive through a couple of puddles, you want to make sure to check your breaks periodically to see that they're still working.
-Sometimes water can make the breaks a little slippery.
+Brakes: Especially after you drive through a couple of puddles, you want to make sure to check your brakes periodically to see that they're still working.
+Sometimes water can make the brakes a little slippery.
 You want to check by tapping them gently a few times when it's safe to do so.

 Headlights and Windshield Defroster: headlights increase your visibility in the rain.
 Using a defroster will help keep the windows clear so you can see out of the front windows and the side windows.